pgorbachev/octopus-base/docs/Octopus Developer Guide.md

 # Contribution policies

-1. For each change, create a feature branch (direct commit to the 'main' branch is forbidden)
+- For each change, create a feature branch (direct commit to the 'main' branch is forbidden)
-2. For each change, create an issue in the corresponding project (issue #id must be put in a pull request description)
+- For each change, create an issue in the corresponding project (issue #id must be put in a pull request description)
+  - it's allowed to avoid issue creation for primitive changes (typos, formatting, etc), but please specify project explicitly in order to view this pull request on the project board
-3. Use naming conventions for branches and pull requests (see below)
+- Use naming conventions for branches and pull requests (see below)
-4. Merge with squash strategy (merge&commit strategy is forbidden in order to keep linear history)
+- Merge with squash strategy (merge&commit strategy is forbidden in order to keep linear history)

 # Naming Conventions